ALai57/kaleidoscope/README.md

 To build the project without any Google Closure optimizations, use `lein fig:build` (this will also connect a figwheel REPL for interactive development)

+To test the Clojurescript app, start a figwheel server with `lein fig:build`, then navigate to `/tests.html` to see test output

 ## Postgres
 Install postgres (on Ubuntu, `sudo apt get install postgresql`) Create a database `createdb <DATABASE-NAME>`